This is my full review for RightMessage to help you make a decision if it’s right for you.

 But it also works the other way around.

-You can automatically add someone to a segment when a custom field has a certain value, or when the subscriber has a specific tag.
+You can automatically add someone to a segment when a custom field has a specific value, or when the subscriber has a specific tag.

 If yes, the subscriber gets automatically added to that segment.

 That’s cool because if you already know to which segment someone belongs; there is no need for asking again.